abhay-sharma-1/Anaemia-prediction-/README.md

-# Anaemia-prediction
+# Anemia-prediction
 ![image](https://github.com/user-attachments/assets/22afc82d-26a4-4a14-9f52-892da42dbe2d)
 # overview
-This repository contains the code and dataset for forecasting the Anaemia from Image Pixels and Hemoglobin Levels.
+This repository contains the code and dataset for forecasting Anemia from Image Pixels and Hemoglobin Levels.
 Developed a Random Forest Classifier model to predict future order quantities.
 # Table of content
 1 Anaemia prediction
 2 README.md